3d-it/3d1/content/pages/blog/how-to-start-free-blogging-on-medium.md

 ### Conclusion

 Medium offers an unparalleled platform for free blog publishing, combining ease of use, a built-in audience, and powerful features that support both new and experienced bloggers.
 By following this guide, you can effortlessly start your blogging journey, share your unique stories, and connect with a global community — all without any financial investment.
 Whether you’re passionate about personal essays, professional insights, or creative storytelling, Medium provides the perfect environment to showcase your work.
+I hope this blog helps you on your journey to learning **how to start a blog on medium.**

 **Ready to publish your blog for free?** [**Join Medium today**](https://medium.com/) **and start sharing your stories with a global audience.
-Check out my Medium blog at** [**https://medium.com/@dennis\_39505**](https://medium.com/@dennis_39505)****
+Check out my Medium blog at** [**https://medium.com/@dennis\_39505**](https://medium.com/@dennis_39505)\*\*\*\*